Mindful Peacebuilding

 5. Articulate mindfulness-based peacebuilding concepts and skill-building practices as a strong foundation for individual, societal, and cultural healing and transformation.

-6. Deepen the capacity for embodying true peace in ourselves, our families, communities, and societies, in the service building true peace on our planet.
+6. Deepen the capacity for embodying true peace in ourselves, our families, communities, and societies, in the service of building true peace on our planet.

 "Peace Is Every Breath, Peace Is Every Step"

-Breathing In, Aware Of The In-Breath
+Breathing In, With Awareness Of In-Breath

 Cultivate peace in ourselves by including in our daily lives practices for contemplation, centering, gratitude, mindfulness, and physical well-being as well as play, fun, humor, the arts.